HAproxy should use RFC 7919 DH parameter files

 /bin/sh -c "/usr/bin/openssl dhparam -in /etc/haproxy-dh.pem -noout -check || /usr/bin/openssl dhparam -out /etc/haproxy-dh.pem 4096"

 This ensures the file is eventually generated (it might take a while, yes), even after restoring the pfSense configuration elsewhere.

-#3 Updated by Jim Pingle 7 months ago
+#3 Updated by Jim Pingle over 2 years ago

 Accommodating SSL testers that have no concept of proper security procedures isn't something we should aspire to do.
 It doesn't matter if they flag something that is more secure than they expect.
 If they question it, point them to the RFC that says this is the best practice.

 Using custom DH parameters will be less secure, not more.
 Following bad advice to pass a scan is, well, bad.
 Don't let them get away with that.